The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Baltimore, MD

 English

-Alexius Sandoval is a Physiatrist in Baltimore, Maryland.
+Alexius Sandoval is a Physiatrist practicing medicine in Baltimore, Maryland.
 Dr. Sandoval is rated as an Experienced provider by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Spinal Muscular Atrophy (SMA), Relapsing Multiple Sclerosis (RMS), Limb-Girdle Muscular Dystrophy Type 2A, and Limb-Girdle Muscular Dystrophy Type 2B.
-Dr. Sandoval is currently accepting new patients.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Spinal Muscular Atrophy (SMA), Relapsing Multiple Sclerosis (RMS), and Limb-Girdle Muscular Dystrophy Type 1A.

 Experienced in Acute Cerebellar Ataxia